Advisory Board

 Jean Hewitt

 Jean is an accessibility and inclusive design specialist with over 25 years experience, and was Technical Author for PAS 6463 “Design for the Mind – Neurodiversity and the Built Environment” 2022 and has contributed to other recent publications, public events and discussion panels on this subject.
-She is the UK Government’s Disability Access Ambassador for the Built Environment, a voluntary role appointed by the Cabinet office.

 Founder & CEO, Nook Sensory Pods